quiz-roulette/.github/profile/README.md

 ## Hello There! 👋

-Quiz roulette is a platform to setup and manage Quiz.
-It intents to be avaiable for general public as well as organisations who wishes setup whole platform in their orgs space without sharing data outside of their network.
+Quiz roulette is a platform that allows users to create and manage quizzes.
+It is intended for use by the general public as well as organizations that want to set up a quiz platform within their own network without sharing data outside of their network.
+Quiz roulette provides users with the tools and resources needed to create and manage quizzes, making it easy to set up and run quizzes for various purposes.

 ### 🧙 Basic Functionality Available:
 - Player View